ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Your brain can think some crazy things.
 You can't prove them for truth.
 I remember thinking the above and thinking, man, that'd be crazy.
 And fucked up.
 And it'd only be true if, well, somehow this thing continues in a way to prove that those connections matter more than the law which was being utilized to investigate me.

 But, given it was DC, I'd probably never be able to prove it.
 Well, not alone at least.
-# Pt 1 Ch 7 - Fifth Week at Flatley Inc, 3/6/22 -- Eyes in the back of my mind
+# Pt 1 Ch 7 - Fifth Week at Senger-Huel, 3/6/22 -- Eyes in the back of my mind

 ### Draft

 > "Figuring out if a car is tailing you is mostly about driving like you're an idiot.
 You speed up, slow down, signal one way, turn the other.
 Of course, ideally, you're doing this without your mother in the car." - Jeffrey Donovan narrating as Michael Westen from USA Network's _Burn Notice_

-I honestly wasn't sure what was more dissapointing with Flatley Inc: that they had "woopsie-daisied" their way into putting me under what felt like a federal investigation of some sort, or that they told half the damn company that I was under some kind of investigation like it was gossip, and asked them to try and "trigger" me in meetings to see how I'd respond to things like the "Sandanistas."
+I honestly wasn't sure what was more dissapointing with Senger-Huel: that they had "woopsie-daisied" their way into putting me under what felt like a federal investigation of some sort, or that they told half the damn company that I was under some kind of investigation like it was gossip, and asked them to try and "trigger" me in meetings to see how I'd respond to things like the "Sandanistas."

 I supposed I'd have to deal with the latter more than the former, though that changed this week.